 - Best use of medicines legislation to bring new antibiotics to patients and combat the resistance problem (08/11/2013)

 The Agency is focused on promoting the prudent use of antimicrobials in animals, to limit the development of resistance.
-This goal is addressed in this document:
+This goal is addressed in the Committee for Medicinal Products for Veterinary Use strategy on antimicrobials from 2010 to 2015:

 - Draft guideline for the demonstration of efficacy for veterinary medicinal products containing antimicrobial substances